 Language-based approaches.
-FiST [39] provides an alternative to portable FS implementation, via a specialized language for FS developers.
+FiST [Zadok and Nieh 2000] provides an alternative to portable FS implementation, via a specialized language for FS developers.
 The FiST compiler generates OS-specific kernel modules.
-Given detailed information about all relevant in-kernel interfaces, updated for each OS version, FiST could address inter-version syntax changes.
+Given detailed information about all relevant kernel-level interfaces, updated for each OS version, FiST could address inter-version syntax changes.
 But, FiST was not designed to offer assistance with policy and semantic changes.
 Also, a specialized language is unlikely to be adopted unless it is expressive enough to address all desirable control, which is far from a solved problem.
+Also, FS developers are unlikely to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to adopt a specialized language unless it is expressive enough to address all desirable control, which is far from a solved problem.

-Coccinelle [23] is a program transformation tool that automatically updates Linux device drivers after API changes.
+Coccinelle [Padioleau et al. 2008] is a program transformation tool that automatically updates Linux device drivers after API changes.
 While Coccinelle could handle some of the interface syntax changes that we described, like FiST, it would be unable to mitigate the policy and semantic problems.
 The latter are OS design artifacts that require much more intrusive FS changes.